gloparco/Master-List-of-HTML5-JS-CSS-Resources/javascript.md

 These libraries may rely on their desktop counterparts (e.g., jQuery Mobile), or are mobile-only replacement libraries (e.g., Sencha Touch)

 #### Highest Recommendation
 * None - there are no solutions that I would give the highest recommendation to at this point.
-The beta version of jQuery Mobile might change that once it goes to production.

 #### Other Recommended Options
 * [Dojo Mobile](http://dojotoolkit.org/features/mobile)